abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 }
 ```

-Afterwards open the `ProjectNameWebGatewayModule` class in the `WebGateway` service and add the `ProductService` to the `ConfigureSwaggerUI` method.
+Afterwards, open the `ProjectNameWebGatewayModule` class in the `WebGateway` and add the `ProductService` to the `ConfigureSwaggerUI` method.

 ```csharp
 options.OAuthScopes(